 They by degrees lost the meaning of these plain figures and names, that were in use at the feasts in which the whole was become an invariable ceremonial.
-The current or the running writing caused the sense of them to be neglected; on the other hand, nothing contributed more to make it forgotten than the custom of not reckoning exactly the sacred year, and of always putting the beginning of it back a whole day every fourth year; so that the feasts and figures relating to the operations of the spring, being placed in autumn or winter, and so of the rest, they no longer understood any thing of what this multitude of figures meant.
-All being taken for so many men and women whose apothesis was celebrated, the people assigned to them a genealogy agreeable to the order of their feasts.
-Osiris and Isis, who began the year, were the two great deities that held the first rank and from whom they made the secondary gods and goddesses already spoken of, to But from whom shall Orisis and Isis, that is, Jupiter and descend. his wife, proceed?
-They, as well as their brothers Neptune and Pluto, are the children of that venerable old man, who, of all the signs exposed, was what appeared the longest towards the end of the year. and whose place Jupiter afterwards took.
+The current or the running writing caused the sense of them to be neglected; on the other hand, nothing contributed more to make it forgotten than the custom of not reckoning exactly the sacred year, and of always putting the beginning of it back a whole day every fourth year; so that the feasts and figures relating to the operations of the spring, being placed in autumn or winter, and so of the rest, they no longer understood anything of what this multitude of figures meant.
+All being taken for so many men and women, whose apotheosis was celebrated, the people assigned to them a genealogy agreeable to the order of their feasts.
+Osiris and Isis, who began the year, were the two great deities that held the first rank, and from whom they made the secondary gods and goddesses already spoken of, to descend.
+But from whom shall Osiris and Isis, that is, Jupiter and his wife, proceed?
+They, as well as their brothers, Neptune and Pluto, are the children of that venerable old man, who, of all the signs exposed, was what appeared the longest towards the end of the year, and whose place Jupiter afterwards took.
 According to the primitive order, a new Osiris and a new Isis, or the posted signs of the new year, appeared again in June or July.
-According to the order of later times, all these figures, it is true, succeeded each other in the same manner, but in seasons and months to which they had no longer any just relation.
-Thus Sudec, or Cronos, or Saturn, became father of Jupiter and Isis.
-Saturn.
-Rhea.
-Tetis and Titan were their forefathers.
+According to the order of later times, all these figures, it is true, succeeded each other in the same manner. but in seasons and months to which they had no longer any just relation.
+Thus Sudec, or Cronos, or Saturn, became father of Jupiter and Isis, Saturn, Rhea, Tetis and Titan were their forefathers.
 The Titans were looked upon as the children of Ur, or Urane, and of Ops.
-Several genealogists go no further.
+Several genealogists go no farther.
 Others, as Diodorus, make Urane and Ops the children of Acmon.
 The Egyptians, in their genealogy, go back even to Vulcan.
 Now Acmon, the brazier, and Vulcan are but one and the same thing.

-^{ &#}x27;Father Pezron derives the name Titan from the Celtic, Tit the earth, and Den, a man.'-Bailey.
+Father Person derives the name Titan from the Celtic, Tit the earth, and Den, 2 man.-Bailey.
 Edit.

-^{} Hait. - Dottey, Dett. † 'Justice (among the Israelites,) was administered by two sorts of officers Shophetim and Soterim, established in every city, by the command which God gave to Moses Deut. xvi.
-18.)
-These posts were given to Levites, and there were six thousand of hem in David's time (1 Chron. xxiii.
-4.)
-Dr Adam Clarke's, Hist.
-Isrcal, p.
-164,-Edit
+[†] Justice (among the Israelites), was administered by two sorts of officers, Shopketin and Sotorin, established in every city, by the command which God gave to Moses.
+Dent. xvi.
+18. These posts were given to Levites, and there were six thousand of them in David's time.
+1 Chron. xxiii.
+4. Dr. Adam Clarke's Hist.
+Israel, v.
+164. Edit.